jamesarosen/presentations/javascript_equipment/README.md

 # Talk Proposal: JavaScript Equipment

-This talk will describe the tools that Zendesk uses to deliver high-quailty, reliable, and maintainable JavaScript.
+This talk will describe the tools that Zendesk uses to deliver high-quality, reliable, and maintainable JavaScript.
 The talk will cover linting (JSHint), testing (Jasmine, Mocha, PhantomJS, VCR), composition (CommonJS), packaging (Bower), and building (GlueJS, Sprockets, Rake).